ChemicalModel/prework-study-guide/README.md

 ## Usage

-On this webpage you can open Chrome's DevTools to view the console,which will suggest one of four topic from what we learned in the pre-work.
+On this webpage you can open Chrome's DevTools to view the console, which will suggest one of four topics from what we learned in the pre-work.
 Each topic has some material to study under the correlated cards.
 Refreshing will bring a new suggestion in console.

 ## Credits